-No matter what, you must have comprehensive insurance coverage for your car to be repaired or replaced after flood damage.
+State laws and your insurance company's guidelines dictate how a vehicle is determined to be a total loss.
+You must have comprehensive insurance coverage for your car to be repaired or replaced after flood damage.
 You will owe your chosen deductible.
-Liability or collision coverage will not apply in cases where a car is flooded or has been driven into flood waters.

 In general a car is determined to be a total loss when:

 - It's so severely damaged it cannot be safely repaired.

 - It costs more than the worth of the vehicle to repair it.

 - Or, if the amount of damage or cost of repairing the vehicle is too much, according to state regulations or the insurer's guidelines for total loss.